 Measure correctly: I know I’ve said it before, use a scale to measure your ingredients.
 Cups will vary and depending on how the flour is scooped, scraped or leveled you’ll never have an exact measurement.
 Buy a scale and measure in grams.
 Makes a 100% difference in everything you bake!

 Make sure that your butter is cold, cold, cold!
-I never handle the butter, I cut it, weigh it, and re-chill it in the freezer for 5 minutes.
+I never handle the butter, I weigh it, cut, and freeze it overnight or for at least 30 minutes.

 Fine Crumb: Using your food processor lightly pulse the pastry until just combined.
 Do not overwork it!
 You’re looking for a fine crumb (almost breadcrumb like texture) like this one below.